Special techniques for KiCad

 These configuration items are part of the Eeschema configuration and are not part of any schematic sheet or project.

-The one or more Default Fields specified here do not exist in any
+The one or more sets of items specified here do not exist in any

 components in schematics or in schematic libraries until each